-I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.
+I believe that the audit evidence obtained is sufficient and appropriate to provide a basis for my opinion.

-Responsibilities of the Chair and Chief Executive for the financial report
+Responsibilities of the Chief Executive for the financial report

-The Chair and Chief Executive is responsible for the preparation of the financial report that gives a true and fair view in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and the Australian Accounting Standards, and for such internal control as management determines is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.
+The Chief Executive is responsible for the preparation of the financial report that gives a true and fair view in accordance with the Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and the Australian Accounting Standards, and for such internal control as management determines is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.